google/WebFundamentals/src/content/en/billions.markdown

   <div class="page-content mdl-grid">
     <div class="mdl-cell mdl-cell--6-col mdl-cell--4-col-tablet mdl-cell--hide-phone">
       <h3>Optimize for device capability</h3>
       <p>Low spec is the norm.
-Globally, most new internet users have low cost devices with basic hardware: single-core processors, 4" screens, limited memory and limited storage.</p>
+Globally, most new internet users have low-cost devices with basic hardware: single-core processors, 4" screens, limited memory and limited storage.</p>
       <ul>
         <li><a href=".">Cater for very small viewports</a></li>
         <li><a href=".">Design for limited memory and CPU: reduce and optimize JavaScript, images and media</a></li>